-- Can we improve the approach?

-- Isomorphism (approximate)

-- If languages convey similar information in similar contexts their monolingual embeddings should be isomorphic.

-- ▶ it is only true to some extent for each language pair

-- restrictions on the mapping (W)

-- e.g. allow rotation only

-- preserves word similarities in the monolingual spaces
+- Isomorphism (approximate) - If languages convey similar information in similar contexts their monolingual embeddings should be isomorphic. - ▶ it is only true to some extent for each language pair - restrictions on the mapping (W) - e.g. allow rotation only - preserves word similarities in the monolingual spaces